Approximate Counting for Complex-Weighted Boolean Constraint Satisfaction Problems: Background, New Challenges, and Achievement

-As a decision problem, a CSP asks whether there exists an appropriate variable assignment, which satisfies all the given constraints.
-In particular, Boolean constraints can be expressed by Boolean functions or equivalently propositional logical formulas; hence, the CSPs with Boolean constraints are all $\np$ problems.
-Typical examples of CSP are the {\em satisfiability problem} (or SAT), the vertex cover problem, and the colorability problem, all of which are known to be $\np$-complete.
-On the contrary, other CSPs, such as the perfect matching problem on planar graphs, fall into $\p$.
-One naturally asks what kind of constraints make them solvable efficiently or $\np$-complete.
+As a decision problem, a CSP asks whether there exists an appropriate variable assignment that satisfies all the given constraints.
+In particular, Boolean-valued constraints (or simply, {\em Boolean constraints}) can be expressed by Boolean functions or equivalently propositional logical formulas; hence, the CSPs with Boolean constraints are all $\np$ problems.
+Typical examples of CSP are the satisfiability problem (or SAT), the vertex cover problem, and the colorability problem, all of which are known to be $\np$-complete.
+On the contrary, other CSPs, such as the Horn satisfiability (or HORNSAT), fall into $\p$.
+One naturally asks what kind of constraints make them $\np$-complete or solvable efficiently.
 To be more precise, we first restrict our attention on CSP instances that depend only on constraints chosen from a given set $\FF$ of constraints.
 Such a restricted CSP is conventionally denoted $\mathrm{CSP}(\FF)$.
 A classic {\em dichotomy theorem} of Schaefer \cite{Sch78} states that if $\FF$ is included in one of six clearly specified classes,\footnote{These classes are defined in terms of $0$-valid, $1$-valid, weakly positive, weakly negative, affine, and bijunctive constraints.
 See \cite{Sch78} for their definitions.} $\mathrm{CSP}(\FF)$ belongs to $\p$; otherwise, it is indeed $\np$-complete.
 To see the significance of this theorem, let us recall a result of Ladner \cite{Lad75}, who demonstrated under the $\p\neq\np$ assumption that all $\np$ problems fill infinitely many disjoint categories located between the class $\p$ and the class of $\np$-complete problems.
 Schaefer's claim implies that there are no intermediate categories for Boolean CSPs.